TorSatherley/TorSatherley/README.md

 ## Hi there 👋

 My name is Tor.

-I’m an aspiring Junior Data Engineer with a passion for building robust systems that transform raw data into actionable insights.
-Currently, I’m honing my skills in Python, SQL, cloud platforms (AWS), and Test-Driven Development (TDD) through the Northcoders Data Engineering Bootcamp.
+I’m a Junior Data Engineer with a passion for building robust systems that transform raw data into actionable insights.
+My main skills are in Python, SQL, cloud platforms (AWS), and Test-Driven Development (TDD), which I've honed through the Northcoders Data Engineering Bootcamp.
 I thrive on solving complex problems and enjoy the continuous learning that comes with working in tech.

 <!--